On our way to visit

-Charles Pinckney National Historic Site, Mount Pleasant, S.C.
+Charles Pinckney National Historic site, which is also located in Mount Pleasant, S.C.

-This house sits on the former site of Pinckney's home, according to info on the website.
+This house sits on the former site of Pinckney's home, according to info on the website. |

 Here you'll find a home and foundations of former slave cabins of Charles Pinckney, a signer of the U.S. Constitution.
 This plantation was called Snee Farm.